Moving Forward Consciously

 How does it work?

-The EMS allows us to understand, address and minimize our ecological footprint.
-With this policy in place at our headquarters in Leuven, we are making a commitment to protect the environment and to comply with European environmental legislation, regulations and customer-specific requirements in all of our operations, processes and services.
+EMS allows us to understand, address and minimize our ecological footprint.
+With this policy in place at our headquarters in Leuven, we are making a commitment to comply with European environmental legislation, regulations and customer-specific requirements in all of our operations, processes and services.

 What does EMS focus on?

 - Reducing raw material usage by controlling spills and rejected parts

 - Minimizing waste through recycling and proper waste disposal

 - Efficient water and energy use

 But we know we can keep doing better.
 We remain committed to continual improvement and each year, we set relevant targets, measure, review and report our performance.
 We also make sure everybody gets involved – our employees all receive environmental awareness training and are actively encouraged to participate in Materialise’s EMS.

 As a society, we have to reduce water and energy use – significantly.
 In our case, that means using water sparingly – or tapping into rainwater - and opting as much as possible for renewable energy.
 So our 3DP facilities use solar panels and recover the heat of the printers for our central heating system.

 Intrinsically, 3D printing technology leads to lighter or less material without compromising on quality.
 What’s more, continuous research into new and environmentally friendly materials will further minimize the amount of material we use.